Jonathan Edwards (the younger): Contribution to linguistics

 Edwards was a pioneer in the historical linguistics of Native North America.
 He was raised in the community of Stockbridge, Massachusetts, where Native American speakers of the Mohican language were the majority, and he became fluent in that language as a child.
-In 1755, Edwards's father sent him to stay in the Iroquois settlement of Onohoquaga, with the purpose of training him for future missionary work.
-Through this experience, Edwards acquired first-hand knowledge of Iroquoian and other Algonquian languages.
+In 1755, Edwards's father sent him to stay in the Iroquois settlement of Onohoquaga as part of his training for future missionary work.
+Through this experience, Edwards acquired first-hand knowledge of both Iroquoian and Algonquian languages.